sheosi/lily/README.md

 - [ ] Interactivity (asking for something after the initial trigger)

 ## Where will it run?
-Lily is meant to be run on-device (mostly) even on constrained hardware like a Raspberry, of course, it will still work on standard PCs and more powerful hardware.
+Lily is meant to be run on-device (mostly) even on constrained hardware like a Raspberry.
+Of course, it will still work on standard PCs and more powerful hardware.

 ## Current state:

-The shell (the voice part and interfaces) it's in a pretty decent shape, though needs testing.
+* *Smartness*: Can trigger actions, with a dialog system on the works
-The AI itself however, is pretty rough, it's only capable of basic triggering of actions.
+* *Modularity*: Client and Server are their own processes, skills are getting the same treatment (getting compatibility with Hermes protocol)
-It now has a kind of client/server architecture, this is pretty new and needs tons of testing but should bring this project pretty far.
+* *Multilanguage* [Needs testing]: Can work with multiple languages and detect by voice which is being used.
+Detection is only made for voice (not text).
+Languages can`t be mixed in the same question.